A Sermon on Song of Songs 7-8Lionel Windsor, 18 July 2004

 1 How beautiful your sandaled feet, O prince’s daughter!
 Your graceful legs are like jewels, the work of a craftsman’s hands.
 2 Your navel is a rounded goblet that never lacks blended wine.
 Your waist is a mound of wheat encircled by lilies.
 3 Your breasts are like two fawns, twins of a gazelle.
 4 Your neck is like an ivory tower.
 Your eyes are the pools of Heshbon by the gate of Bath Rabbim.
 Your nose is like the tower of Lebanon looking toward Damascus.
 5 Your head crowns you like Mount Carmel.
 Your hair is like royal tapestry; the king is held captive by its tresses.
 6 How beautiful you are and how pleasing, O love, with your delights!
 7 Your stature is like that of the palm, and your breasts like clusters of fruit.
 8 I said, “I will climb the palm tree; I will take hold of its fruit.”
 May your breasts be like the clusters of the vine, the fragrance of your breath like apples, 9 and your mouth like the best wine.

 Some of the language sounds very strange to us.
 Your nose is like a tower of Lebanon?
 Husbands, don’t try this at home, OK?
 But you have to understand how an ancient Israelite’s mind worked.
 For them, the greatest thing in the world was the promised land, the land that God gave to Israel and blessed with abundance, especially in Solomon’s reign.
 A land overflowing with wheat and wine and fruit.
 The jewels and tapestries of royal prosperity.
 For them, the promised land was heaven on earth.
-And so the man describes the girl as a slice of heaven¸ in the language of his time.
+And so the man describes the woman as a slice of heaven¸ in the language of his time.
 We might speak of sunshine and starlight.
 They spoke of pools and mountains and towers.

 Do you notice how purposeful and deliberate the man is in describing his beloved?
 Not cold and calculating.
 But not weak and aimless either.
 So often our own culture treats love as something that just happens to you, something you fall into, or that strikes you without warning.
 An arrow fired by Cupid when you’re not looking.
 Now love at first sight happens, and it can be great, but if you leave it there, the desire usually doesn’t last.
 Cupid, in case you didn’t know, is a pagan Greek idol, he’s not an angel of God.